Skip to main content

 Nikki Natividad

-Nikki has been writing professionally for over 6 years.
+Nikki has been writing professionally for over a decade.
 Starting off doing event coverages and lifestyle PRs, she’s somehow found herself penning fintech and cryptocurrency pieces along the way.
-Now she’s doing all that as the content strategist for With Content.
+Now she’s doing all that as senior content strategist at With Content.